agoravoting/election-orchestra-puppet/test/readme.md

 The easiest set up is one git clone of election-orchestra-puppet per authority targeting different folders on the host machine.

-* Follow the instructions in election-orchestra-puppet readme for vagrant install, then for each authority (for n = 2 upwards after the first authority)
+* Follow the instructions in election-orchestra-puppet readme for vagrant install

-* Vagrantfile
+* Vagrantfile (for each authority)

     * config.vm.host_name = "agoravoting-eovm+n"

     * comment the port redirections:

         config.vm.network "forwarded_port", guest: 5000+n, host: 5000+n

         config.vm.network "forwarded_port", guest: 4081+n, host: 4081+n

         config.vm.network "forwarded_port", guest: 8081+n, host: 8081+n

     * uncomment the private network line:

         config.vm.network "private_network", ip: "192.168.50.2+n"

     * manifests/init.pp:

         host => 'agoravoting-eovm+n'

         If you forget to make these changes before vagrant up you can use vagrant reload to alter the configuration

 * vagrant up